Valavanca/compositional-system-for-hyperparameter-tuning/manuscript.md

 Concept
 =======

+##### Into

+1. Classification approaches with surrogate model

+2. Define problems that related with surrogates model

+3. Ideas on how to solve it

+4. Discussion

+In this section general applicability of surrogate model presented.
+With different applicability use cases, there are some obstacles occurred that have a place to be in all circumstances.

 General problem trade-off is producing the best possible multi-objective solution with less effort.
 Because we consider expensive to the evaluation system, an effort first of all means really evaluated